alexchoi330/Bank-Stock-Account/README.md

 not expected.

-ValueException class extends Exceptions deposit() and withdraw() both throws ValueException doDeposit() and doWithdraw() both catches ValueException testDepositTwo and testDepositThree are the test cases for expected and unexpected exceptions
+ValueException class extends Exceptions

+deposit() and withdraw() both throws ValueException

+doDeposit() and doWithdraw() both catches ValueException

+testDepositTwo and testDepositThree are the test cases for expected and unexpected exceptions

+## Phase 4: Task 3

+-Problem: methods that were displaying the account was in the accountapp class, those methods were related to displaying the account only, therefore poor cohesion.

+-Solution: Made a new class called DisplayAccount and made it extend to AccountApp, and I moved all the methods that were specifically related to displaying the account to this class.

+-Problem: printStockList() and listStocks() are fairly similar, and qualifies for low coupling

+-Solution: Made DisplayAccount an abstract class with the abstract showListOfStocks() method

+-Problems:

+-coupling for AccountApp class doDeposit() and doWithDraw(), and Account deposit() and withdraw()

 ------------------------------------------------------------------------------
 Future add-ons I want to do even after the course ends